dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

   list and both were in the same (secured) building, so we didn't have to worry about security while moving what amounted to a small fortune worth of computers.
 Both rooms had appropriate power, networking, and HVAC requirements for our needs.
-The ACM network was independently managaed through the CS department's network administration tooling.
+The ACM network was independently managed through the CS department's network administration tooling.
 The rooms were on different floors but both were very near the freight elevator (the rack itself was overweight for the passenger elevator).
 There was plenty of abandoned junk in